 Biotin deficiency is rare; however, when it does occur among infants, children, and adults, it leads to alopecia and a characteristic scaly, erythematous dermatitis dispersed around body openings that has a similar appearance to the rash seen with zinc deficiency.
-Candida albicans, a skin fungus, is often present in the skin lesions.
-The dermatitis from biotin deficiency may be augmented from these secondary candida fungal infections (Seminars in Dermatology, 1991).
+Candida albicans, a skin fungus, are often present in skin lesions.
+Dermatitis from biotin deficiency may be augmented by these secondary candida fungal infections (Seminars in Dermatology, 1991).

 The RDA for biotin has not been established; rather, daily doses are based on adequate intakes (AI).
 The AI for adults ages eighteen and above is 30 mcg.
 Lactating women have an increased AI of 35 mcg per day (Combs 2007).